scaffold-eth/Scaffold-ETH-DeFi-Challenges/README.md

 > TODO: 💬 Meet other builders in the [DeFi Challenge 2 Telegram!](insert LINK HERE)

-## 💡✨ This serves as the first of possibly many ERC4626 Adaptor Challenges / Tutorials focused on the creation and usage of "APIs" for different external projects.
+### 💡✨ This serves as the first of possibly many ERC4626 Adaptor Challenges / Tutorials focused on the creation and usage of "APIs" for different external projects.
 If you are interested in writing new Challenges / Tutorials, please reach out to @steve0xp && @austingriffith.

 ## **🚨 1.1 DeFi Sub-Branch Context / Disclaimers**

-💫 This challenge is part of the DeFi Sub-Branch, where students are invited into writing smart contracts that incorporate actual DeFi protocols.
+💫 This challenge is part of the DeFi Sub-Branch, where students are invited to write smart contracts that incorporate actual DeFi protocols.
 The sub-branch projects are ever-expanding since DeFi is too.

-🦸🏼‍♀️ The goal of the Defi sub-branch projects/tutorials are to provide students tutorials that foster self-learning in actual DeFi protocols, guide you through some of the basics of integrating with specific protocols, and other useful tips to increase competence to be potentially hireable as a developer.
+🦸🏼‍♀️ The goal of the Defi sub-branch project is to provide students tutorials that foster self-learning in actual DeFi protocols, guide them through some of the basics of integrating with specific protocols, and increase their competency to be potentially hireable as a developer.

 > ❗️ NOTE: **Students taking on this challenge will be expected to embrace self-learning AND it is recommended that they have completed all beginner SRE challenges or show competency elsewhere.**